taptapship/wiredep/README.md

 ```

 ## Bower Overrides
-While not standard, a number of other plugins allow you to override properties in a plugin's `bower.json` via an `overrides` property in your projects `bower.json`.
-This allows you to use `wiredep` with other plugins, such as `gulp-bower-files` that use this same pattern.
+To override a property, or lack of, in one of your dependency's `bower.json` file, you may specify an `overrides` object in your own `bower.json` .

 As an example, this is what your `bower.json` may look like if you wanted to override `package-without-main`'s `main` file: